 3. Your Children Will Ask How and Why to Move Away

 If you have children, especially teenagers, then you know just how vocal and emotional they can get when you try to change even the smallest thing in their routine.
 How to move away then, when you know that a full-scale move out can potentially have a devastating emotional effect on your offspring?
 Don't forget that you're essentially asking them to leave their childhood friends, their local school, or perhaps even a love interest behind.
 If you have toddlers or preschoolers, you'll need to set some extra time aside to answer their questions as clearly and truthfully as possible, to explain that all those boxes are just a temporary thing, and to sport a cheerful attitude to hide your own anxiety from your children's eyes.
-Even then, they could still feel uneasy and frightened about the move, which could lead to a deep emotional trauma.
+Even then, they could still feel uneasy and frightened about the move, which could lead to deep emotional trauma.
 Take your time to think things through – perhaps it's best to postpone your move by a year or two.

 4. Moving Home Means Leaving Friends and Family Behind

 It's no secret that moving out is perhaps one of the most stressful events you can experience, especially when you're on your own.
 It's a feat that doesn't simply involve the physical stress of picking up more boxes that you can actually carry.
 Or the wave of anxiety that overruns you as you watch your bank balance vanish.
 No, the hardest part comes when you need to put hundreds of miles between you and your closest friends and relatives.
 Sure, the all-powerful Internet will always be at your disposal, but it alone is not enough to cure your homesickness.
 And if you haven't done your homework and checked whether your new town harbours interesting social clubs and activities, you're bound to feel unhappy even if you have the most engaging and rewarding job this world can offer.
-So, the next time you wonder “Should I move away from home”, you should already have a well thought-out plan in motion.
+So, the next time you wonder “Should I move away from home”, you should already have a well-thought-out plan in motion.
 If you have made your decision to move, it is recommended that you organise a housewarming party at your new place to meet your neighbours and create some friends.
+More from our blog:

 A Few Final Words on the Dilemma 'To Move or Not to Move'